 What is the Water Quality in Palm Desert, California?

-Compared to other US cities over 50,000, Palm Desert water quality ranks in the high range for contamination excluding Lead.
+Compared to other US cities, Palm Desert water quality ranks in the high range for contamination excluding Lead.

 Let’s look closer at what’s in Palm Desert water.

 Here are the top 7 chemical compounds in your water and what health issues they can potentially cause:

 - Bromodichloromethane – Potential effect: Cancer

 - Hexavalent Chromium – Potential effect: Cancer

 - Haloacetic acids (HAA5) – Potential effect: Cancer

 - Nitrate – Potential effect: Cancer

 These are seven of the 31 contaminants analyzed by the Environmental Working Group (ewg.org).